h3xar0n/aws-security/README.md

     - Does Inspector detect the port?
     - If a Config rule is set, and a notification created, does Config notice the exposure?
     - If a Config Lambda is set and configuration changes, does Config close the port?
+  - Put behind CloudFront, see if errors occur
+  - Turn on TLS for CloudFront
   - Check for errors in CloudWatch
 - Try out VPC Flow Logs going to S3 vs CloudWatch Logs
   - Observe SSH traffic